Yes, you can earn (good) money by grocery shopping on the side -- all while setting your own hours. Here's how it works.

 Whoever has the highest rating and the fastest fingers gets the job, Carrizoza said.
 After an order comes in, if none of the highest-rated shoppers opt for that delivery, other shoppers get the option to take the job.

 She shops and takes care of items as if she were shopping for herself, and she is thoughtful about who she is helping.
 For example, she knows she might be one of the few people some elderly customers see, she said.
-And she looks forward to making contact with them and others.

 Other companies, other options